- Clean, quiet rooms with stylish design

 Located in Coral Gables, an affluent but low-key Mediterranean-style residential Miami neighborhood, the 250-room Hyatt Regency, like most chain business hotels, isn't edgy or avant-garde.
 It's clean, dependable, and ideal for business travelers or family members meeting students at nearby University of Miami.
 Roughly 40 percent of guests are in meetings all day, and the others are typically out shopping on Miracle Mile, playing golf at the nearby Biltmore, or flocking to the immaculate pool on the fifth-floor terrace.
 It's this pool that helps the Hyatt best its top competition, the Westin Colonnade, two blocks away.

 Built in the 1920s, this Mediterranean-style neighborhood confounds Miami stereotypes by being (ahem) genteel.
-Skirting hippie-chic Coconut Grove in the north and sticking to the coastline in the south, this residential community is known for golfing, pastels, and a shopping scene to rival .
+Skirting hippie-chic Coconut Grove in the north and sticking to the coastline in the south, this residential community is known for golfing, pastels, and a shopping scene to rival Bal Harbor.

 The Hyatt is on a relatively quiet four-lane thoroughfare surrounded by mid-rise office buildings and apartments.
-Its immediate vicinity is boring, but a five- to 10-minute walk away is Miracle Mile, an upscale shopping street with restaurants like Houston's and Morton's, and stores like Design Within Reach, American Apparel, and what seems like an endless number of wedding dress boutiques.
+Its immediate vicinity is boring, but a five- to 10-minute walk away is Miracle Mile, a shopping street with fine-dining restaurants, upscale stores, and what seems like an endless number of wedding dress boutiques.

 A mostly residential area with immaculately landscaped and lush gardens, the Gables' claims to fame are the University of Miami, the historic Biltmore Hotel and golf course, and multimillion-dollar homes.
-If you're looking to be close to the beach, this isn't the place -- it's about a 25-minute cab ride (around $35) to South Beach, or a 15-minute ride ($20 or so) to Key Biscayne.
+If you're looking to be close to the beach, this isn't the place -- it's about a 25-minute cab ride to South Beach, or a 15-minute ride to Key Biscayne.

 For golfers, the Hyatt is in a pretty good spot.
 It's just two miles from the renowned 6,800-yard, par 71 championship golf course at The Biltmore, a course designed by Donald Ross.
 It's 12 miles to the Marriott Doral golf course (with preferred tee times for Hyatt guests), and 15 miles to 18-Hole Links at Key Biscayne.

 Like the Westin Colonnade, the Hyatt's 250 rooms are spacious -- more than 400 square feet.
-They each have a king or two full beds, and the clean, modern uniform furnishings of the typical business hotel -- thick, heavy wood furniture, a big brown , and brown carpet.
+They each have a king or two full beds, and the clean, modern uniform furnishings of the typical business hotel -- thick, heavy wood furniture, a big brown headboard, and brown carpet.
 To some, the rooms might look a little dark and gloomy for the Sunshine State.
-But as renovations were just completed in 2009, don't expect them to brighten up anytime soon.

 Standard rooms come with kings or two double beds, before moving up to a petite suite which has a large sitting area (standard rooms only have a chair).
 My standard was on the seventh floor overlooking the pool and was very quiet, while others face the city and are equally quiet.
 Some rooms even come with balconies, patios, and skylights.